Frequently Asked Questions

 Call it bad breath or halitosis, it’s an unpleasant condition that is cause for embarrassment.
 Some people with bad breath aren’t even aware there is a problem.
 If you are concerned about bad breath, see your dentist.
 If we determine that your mouth is healthy, you may be referred to your family doctor or a specialist to determine the cause of bad breath.

-At Comprehensive Family Dental, we can help identify the cause and, if it is due to an oral condition, and develop a dental service or treatment plan to help eliminate it.
+At Comprehensive Family Dental, we can help identify the cause and, if it is due to an oral condition, develop a dental service or treatment plan to help eliminate it.
 Maintaining good oral health is essential to reducing bad breath.
 Schedule regular dental visits for a professional cleaning and checkup.

 Food that collects between the teeth, on the tongue, and around the gums can rot, leaving an unpleasant odor.